Opentrons/buildroot/README.md

 We wrap the Buildroot build system in a [Docker][] container to manage dependencies and make it slightly more portable.
 Due to case-sensitive filenames and other concerns, the build must be run on Linux.

 This fork requires the [opentrons repo](https://github.com/Opentrons/opentrons) to be checked out next to it, since it uses a Buildroot external tree to build in our dependencies.
 Since this repo itself is also a Buildroot external tree, we need actual buildroot cloned next to it in a directory called `buildroot-upstream` (this can be overridden).
+The version of buildroot that is used in this repo is in `buildroot-upstream-ref`.

 [docker]: https://www.docker.com/